opendocsg/slw-judgments-backfill/2012_SGHCR_8/report.md

 35     With respect, I cannot agree with the plaintiff.
 At the hearing before me, the plaintiff applied to amend his Statement of Claim to claim for provisional damages with respect to future medical expenses.
 I held that the plaintiff should take out a formal application to amend if he was indeed so minded to include a claim for provisional damages at such a late stage in the proceedings.
 The plaintiff elected not to take out the formal application.
 I fail to see how the plaintiff’s own decision not to take out a formal application to amend to include a claim for provisional damages, regardless of whether the defendant was agreeable to such a claim, is relevant in determining the appropriate multiplier to be applied.

-36     The Court of Appeal’s decision in _TV Media Pte Ltd v De Cruz Andrea Heidi and another appeal_ [2004] 3 SLR(R) 543 (“ _TV Media_ ”), a case cited by both parties, is instructive on the appropriate multiplier to be applied in the present case.
+36     The Court of Appeal’s decision in _TV Media Pte Ltd v De Cruz Andrea Heidi and another appeal_ <span class="citation">[2004] 3 SLR(R) 543</span> (“ _TV Media_ ”), a case cited by both parties, is instructive on the appropriate multiplier to be applied in the present case.
 In _TV Media_ , the trial judge had provided for a multiplier of 34 years in relation to the respondent’s medical expenses, which was two-thirds of the expected remaining 51 years of life.
 The court surveyed the relevant case authorities and lowered the multiplier to 17 years (see [183] to [185]):

  183 The appellants challenged [the trial judge’s award] and asked that a multiplier of 18 years be awarded.
 They referred us to several High Court cases in which similar multipliers were given.
 The first of these is a case which we have referred to earlier in this judgment, Lim Yee Ming v Ubin Lagoon Resort Pte Ltd ([175] supra).
 The judge provided for a multiplier of 15 years for the 26-year-old plaintiff.
-In the second case, Ng Song Leng v Soh Kim Seng Engineering & Trading Pte Ltd [1997] SGHC 289, the judge awarded the 29-year-old
+In the second case, Ng Song Leng v Soh Kim Seng Engineering & Trading Pte Ltd <span class="citation">[1997] SGHC 289</span>, the judge awarded the 29-year-old

  plaintiff a multiplier of 17 years.
-In yet another case, Teo Seng Kiat v Goh Hwa Teck [2003] 1 SLR(R) 333, the judge determined that a multiplier of 18 years was appropriate for the plaintiff, who was 28 years old at the time of the accident.
+In yet another case, Teo Seng Kiat v Goh Hwa Teck <span class="citation">[2003] 1 SLR(R) 333</span>, the judge determined that a multiplier of 18 years was appropriate for the plaintiff, who was 28 years old at the time of the accident.
 We also had regard to the case of Chen Qingrui v Phua Geok Leng ([176] supra), wherein the female plaintiff aged 18 years was awarded a multiplier of 18 years for nursing care.

  1 8 4 We have not come across a case where a multiplier as high as 34 has been awarded, and Andrea was not able to cite us even one instance of such a case.
 She attempted to argue that this present case presents a unique factual matrix, thus justifying the award of a particularly high multiplier.
 We are not in the least convinced by this argument since the injuries suffered by the plaintiffs in the cases mentioned above are, at the very least, comparable to Andrea's.